The Poisson bracket invariant for open covers consisting of topological disks on surfaces: Introduction and results

 Clearly, the smallest subcover of ~$\mathcal{U}$~ is not necessarily unique, and each of them is a minimal cover of $M$.
-Moreover, a subcover of $\mathcal{U}$ which is a minimal cover of $M$ is not always a smallest subcover of $\mathcal{U}$ because the cardinality of a minimal cover of $M$ may be greater than $\kappa(\mathcal{U})$.
-Note that each element of $\mathcal{U}_0$ is the essential set of $\mathcal{U}_0$ but not always the essential set of $\mathcal{U}$.
-Buhovsky, Logunov and Tanny \cite{BLT17} proved the following results.
+Moreover, a subcover of $\mathcal{U}$ which is a minimal cover of $M$ is not always a smallest subcover of $\mathcal{U}$, since the cardinality of a minimal cover of $M$ may be greater than $\kappa(\mathcal{U})$.
+Each element of $\mathcal{U}_0$ is essential for the cover $\mathcal{U}_0$, but it not always essential for $\mathcal{U}$.
+Buhovsky, Logunov and Tanny proved the following results.